shanghai-lectures/shanghai-lectures.github.io/_pages/programme.md

 * 2021-11-18 09:00 to 11:00 CET
 * *Emerging Intelligence: Embodiment, Cognition from Interaction, Development and Evolution*
 * Lecturer: Fabio Bonsignorio
-* 10:15 Guest lecture by Chiara Marletto:
+* 10:00 Guest lecture by Chiara Marletto (recorded):
   * Wolfson College, University of Oxford, UK
   * *"The Science of Can and Can’t"*